odedpriva/docker-networking-workshop/README.md

 ### Who this workshop is for

-- This workshop is targeted at the users who already know the basics of Docker and linux networking, That wan't to know how this `black magic` of container networking works under-the-hood
+- This workshop is targeted at users who already know the basics of Docker and linux networking, That want to know how this `magic` of container networking works under-the-hood

 ### Knowladge Prerequisites
 - Participants are expected to have expiriance with docker.